ksheamon/hanna/hannashints/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 7.0.2 =
+Tested successfully with WordPress 5.6

+= 7.0.1 =
+Added catalan translation, tested with WordPress 5.5.3

+= 7.0.0 =
+Added accessibility improvements

+= 6.9.0 =
+Added option for the alt text of the default thumbnail

+= 6.8.0 =
+Added option for the author name (please set a label if you have activated author names)

+= 6.7.1 =
+Added NAV element around the post list, loading=lazy attribute to the default image, tested with WordPress 5.5

+= 6.7.0 =
+Added hook rpwwt_categories and spanish translation, tested with WordPress 5.3.2

+= 6.6.1 =
+Tested successfully with WordPress 5.3

+= 6.6.0 =
+Added option to display only the default thumbnail, updated translations, tested with WordPress 5.2.4

+= 6.5.1 =
+Tested successfully with WordPress 5.2.1

+= 6.5.0 =
+Added option to use only except fields as the source for excerpts, updated translations, tested with WordPress 5.0.3

+= 6.4.1 =
+Revised image size selection if a registered image size name is used, small changes, tested with WordPress 5.0.2

+= 6.4.0 =
+Added option to omit CSS generation, moved option for CSS class names to section Additional settings

+= 6.3.1 =
+Fixed missing "more" links at excerpts from excerpt fields

+= 6.3.0 =
+Added options to show only sticky posts and to print inline CSS, tested with WordPress 4.9.8

+= 6.2.1 =
+Fixed missing sticky posts in category filtered lists, tested with WordPress 4.9.7

+= 6.2 =
+Added option for category names as links, added subheadlines in the widget, tested with WordPress 4.9.5

 = 6.1 =
 Added filter hook 'rpwwt_the_excerpt', removed widget title sanitation, tested with WordPress 4.9.4